Gad-Ble/rsschool-cv/cv.md

 ### About me

 I am a novice programmer who has set a goal to master the FrontEnd profession.
-I have taken many different preparatory courses and marathons on various platforms.
-I learned the basics of HTML, CSS and JS.
-I am a very fast learner and in my quest I want to find a new profession.
+I am a very fast learner and I want to discover a new profession.

 **************************